openziti/ziti-doc/docfx_project/ziti/clients/linux.md

 ## Linux

-### The Tunneler CLI
+### The Tunneller CLI

-`ziti-edge-tunnel` is the general purpose tunneler CLI and can also run as a systemd daemon.
-For the best overall experience, please use the preferred tunneler `ziti-edge-tunnel` described here.
+`ziti-edge-tunnel` is the general purpose tunneller CLI and can also run as a systemd daemon.
+For the best overall experience, please use the preferred tunneller `ziti-edge-tunnel` described here.

-The purpose of the tunneler is to configure host access.
+The purpose of the tunneller is to configure host access.
 This means all users and all processes on the host will share the same level of access.
 This is accomplished by configuring the OS to have an on-board OpenZiti DNS nameserver and IP routes for authorized OpenZiti Services.

 ### Installation and Upgrade